Nuitka/Nuitka-website/doc/doc/roadmap.rst

    skipping a file content becomes easier and does not require decryption of the whole data.

--  One files are compressed individually, we might be able to cache the result of a specific file, such that files from the Python installation do not have to be redone over and over.
+-  All files are compressed individually, we might then be able to cache the result of a specific file, such that files from the Python installation do not have to be redone over and over.

+-  Directly pass the memory mapped data to decompression to spare the use of ``memcpy``.

+-  Write payload files as memory mapped too, that too should be faster.

 *************
  Python 3.11